 Those who have been given a higher call will have to suffer greatly to fulfill the task the Lord has given.
 They will have to suffer and give up everything.
 They may have to endure soul-crushing pressures, constant abuse, and extremely dangerous and demanding circumstances.

 Take the Apostle Paul, for example, he was destined to suffer and endure more than most.
 Many will not understand or comprehend the degree of the sacrifice and suffering God is demanding of you.

 But the Lord said to him, “Go, for he is a chosen instrument of mine to carry my name before the Gentiles and kings and the children of Israel.
 For I will show him how much he must suffer for the sake of my name.”
 Acts 9:15-16

 But one thing is the same for all of us, even though some have been called to suffer greater or have been given a more difficult or greater task.
-The Holy Spirit is your guide and will be with each one of us.
-He is like a compass that shows you the true north.
-So you may know where, how, and what the Lord wants you to do.
+The Holy Spirit is our guide and will be with each one of us.
+He is like a compass that shows you what is true north.
+So you may know where, how, and what the Lord wants you to go.